-The analysis was carried out over a sample of pupils in KS2.
+The trial was carried out in 4 primary and 3 secondary schools.
 There was no control group to compare the data.
-66 pupils, from 7 schools were identified to take part in the trial, with 50 completing it.
+66 pupils, from 7 schools were identified to take part in the trial, with 53 completing it.
 Data was used by those pupils who had a quantifiable spelling age.

 The trial asked for pupils to play every school day for 3 months.
 On average pupils completed 25 sessions.

 The feedback from schools was positive.
-All these pupils had regular attendance, and none were in the early stages of English Acquisition.
-They were all significantly behind in reading despite the schools’ best efforts including catch up interventions.
+All these pupils had regular attendance, and none were in the early stages of English acquisition.
+They were all significantly behind in spelling despite the schools’ best efforts, including catch up interventions.

-Pupils' reading ages were assessed using the Vernon Spelling Test at the start and end of the trial.
+Pupils' spelling ages were assessed using the Vernon Spelling Test at the start and end of the trial.

-The intervention is in two parts and lasts for 10 minutes.
+The intervention is in three parts and lasts for 10 minutes.
 It requires minimal input from teaching staff.

 The notion that spaced repetition could be used for improving learning was first proposed in the book Psychology of Study by Prof. C. A. Mace1 in 1932: "Perhaps the most important discoveries are those which relate to the appropriate distribution of the periods of study...Acts of revision should be spaced in gradually increasing intervals, roughly intervals of one day, two days, four days, eight days, and so on."